Skip to content

 We are here to help you get the best-suited set for you.
 Our collection of the most basic properties will help you make the right decision when you buy yourself a set of wool dreads.

-Wool dreadlocks are light, soft and can be braided in multiple times.
+Wool dreadlocks are lightweight, soft and can be braided in multiple times.

 • Is your scalp sensitive?
-Choose an extra fine merino wool set.
-It is made of super thin fiber, it feels comfortable and it’s not prickly.
+Choose an extra soft merino wool dread set.
+It is made of super thin fiber, so it feels comfortable and it’s not itchy at all.

 • Do you want them to look like real dreads?
-Then the sets made of fine merino wool are just for you!
+Then the sets made of soft merino wool are just for you!
 They are more textured and the fine fibers are more visible.

 • Single ended dreads are for more sensitive areas, like the hairline.